QAQdev/qaqdev.github.io/_pages/about.md

 # About Me

 Hi!
 I am **Zhenglin Cheng**, a senior undergraduate student at [Zhejiang University](http://www.zju.edu.cn/english/).
-I am also a incoming Ph.D. student at [LINs lab, Westlake University](https://lins-lab.github.io).
+I am also an incoming Ph.D. student at [LINs lab, Westlake University](https://lins-lab.github.io).
 I love to write and share [something](https://qaqdev.github.io/notes) (in Chinese), which can bring me a sense of accomplishment.

 # Research Interests